-The Board consists of one Executive and eleven Non-Executive Directors.
+The Board consists of one Executive and nine Non-Executive Directors following the resignations of Messrs.
+Bonderman and McLaughlin at the end of May 2020.
 It is the practice of Ryanair that a majority of the Board will be Non-Executives, each considered by the Board to be independent, and the Chairman is Non-Executive.
-The Board considers the current size, composition and diversity of the Board to be appropriate, and 33% of the current board are female.
-The composition of the Board and the principal Board Committees are set out in the table below as of June 30, 2019.
-Biographies of the Directors are set out on pages 111 and 112.
+The Board considers the current size, composition and diversity of the Board to be appropriate, and 40% of the current board are female.
+The composition of the Board and the principal Board Committees are set out in the table below as of June 30, 2020.
+Stan McCarthy refreshed the composition of the Board Committees, effective June 1, 2020, following his appointment as Chairman of the Board.
+Biographies of the Directors are set out on pages 134 and 135.
 The Board, with the assistance of the Nomination Committee, keeps Board composition under review to ensure that it includes the necessary mix of relevant skills and experience required to perform its role.

 Each Director has extensive business experience, which they bring to bear in governing the Company.
 The Board considers that, between them, the Directors bring the range of skills, knowledge, diversity, and experience, including international experience, necessary to lead the Company.
-The Chairman has an extensive background in this industry and significant public company experience.
-Historically, the Company has always separated the roles of Chairman and CEO for the running of the business and implementation of the Board's strategy and policy.
+The Chairman has significant public company experience.
+Historically, the Company has always separated the roles of Chairman and Group CEO for the running of the business and implementation of the Board's strategy and policy.